photoprism/photoprism-docs/docs/index.md

 # PhotoPrism: Browse Your Life in Pictures

 PhotoPrism® is an AI-powered, self-hosted platform for privately browsing, organizing, and sharing your photos and videos.
-It makes use of the latest technologies to tag and find pictures automatically without getting in your way.
+It makes use of the latest technologies to tag and find pictures without getting in your way.
 You can run it at home, on a private server, or in the cloud.

 ![Screenshot](img/desktop-search.jpg){ class="shadow" }